What’s the difference between filtered wines and unfiltered wines?

 Vintners then have several options open to them to further reduce the risk of their unfiltered wines spoiling in the bottle.
 One is to have the unfiltered wine go through a second fermentation called Malolactic Fermentation, a process which transforms the wine from a fruity, fresh flavoured beverage into a nutty, creamy one.
 Another is to increase the amount of sulphites added into the wines to kill off any microbes and stabilise it.

-Filtered versus unfiltered wine
+Filtered wines versus unfiltered wines

 So is one better than the other?
 We couldn’t possibly comment.

 What we can say is filtered or unfiltered, whichever wine you choose from Pull The Cork is guaranteed to knock your socks off.
+Join our monthly wine subscription and not only receive some epic organic and natural wines delivered straight to your door, but you also get 15% off all of our wines.